chenhanghuang/sta302/as2_starter_folder/README.md

 ## File Structure
 The repo is structured as:

-data/raw_data contains the data sources used in analysis including the raw data.
+data/raw_data contains the data sources used in analysis including the raw data， there is a raw_data named MM Data.dta which is too big to upload.

 data/analysis_data contains the cleaned dataset that was constructed.